IMISEBE LAUNCHES SISWATI NOVEL DRIVE DURING WORLD BOOK AND COPYRIGHT DAY CELEBRATIONS

 Mr. Hlanze also raised concerns about the growing influence of artificial intelligence, cautioning that while technological advancements create new opportunities, they should not come at the expense of human creativity.
 He called for stronger policies and regulatory frameworks to protect writers’ work, particularly regarding the use of creative content in AI systems.

 Student representative Dlamini Unathi from Nazarene High School encouraged learners to cultivate a strong reading culture, noting that reading sharpens the mind, broadens perspectives, and enhances critical thinking.
-He urged students to embrace books and knowledge, adding that, “If you don’t read, you become silent.”
+She urged students to embrace books and knowledge, adding that, “If you don’t read, you become silent.”

 President of the Eswatini Library and Information Association, Dr. Nomsa Mathabela, commended Imisebe Publishing for providing valuable literary resources that support students and the broader community.
 She encouraged authors to continue refining their craft, emphasizing that strong local literature plays a vital role in education, literacy development, and cultural advancement.